Karthik-EM/Intelligent-Wildlife-Monitoring-System-/README.md

 ---

-##  Troubleshooting
+## 🔧 Troubleshooting

 * **Server is running, but the browser says "Site cannot be reached" (HTTP 404/Refused):**
 Windows Defender Firewall is likely blocking Python.
-Open Windows Search -> "Windows Defender Firewall with Advanced Security" -> Enable Private connections.
+Open Windows Search -> "Windows Defender Firewall with Advanced Security" -> "Inbound Rules".
+Delete all rules named `python.exe`.
 Restart the server and check BOTH "Private" and "Public" networks on the security popup.
 * **Model Load Error: `No such file or directory 'info.json'`:**
 Your Kaggle model files are extracted into a subfolder.
 Move them out of the `archive` folder directly into `speciesnet_model`.* **MQTT Connection Error:**
 Ensure Mosquitto is installed and the Windows Service is actively running.
 The script attempts to connect to `127.0.0.1` on port `1883`.